nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. <ins>User lists clients (UC1).</ins>

-1. User requests to delete several clients at once.
+2. User requests to delete several clients at once.

-2. ClientBook deletes the client contacts.
+3. ClientBook deletes the client contacts.

    Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 One or more of the given arguments are invalid.

-    * 1a1.
+    * 2a1.
 ClientBook shows an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

 ### Non-Functional Requirements